leadhub-code/leadhub-code.github.io/index.md

 Hello!
 [Leadhub](https://leadhub.marketing/) is a real-time multi-channel marketing automation tool.

-Our stack is based on Linux, Python, C++, MongoDB, Docker, libvirt, Salt and a lot of other open-source technologies.
+Our stack is based on Linux, Python, C++, Javascript, React, MongoDB, Docker, libvirt, Salt and a lot of other open-source technologies.
 Here are our own open-source projects that help us be more effective.

 [Overwatch monitoring](https://github.com/leadhub-code/overwatch-monitoring)
 ----------------------------------------------------------------------------